NYC Breach of Contract Attorney for Settlement Negotiations, Alternative Dispute Resolution (ADR), and Litigation

 These types of commercial agreements—among many others—can give rise to a wide range of disputes.
 If a counterparty has breached an agreement with your company (or if you have reason to believe that a counterparty may have breached an agreement with your company), NYC breach of contract attorney Daniel Knox can examine the contract to determine your business’s legal rights and legal options.

-If your business is facing allegations of breaching a commercial contract, Mr. Knox can evaluate the allegations in light of the relevant contractual language and build a defense strategy based on the circumstances at hand.
+If your business is facing allegations of breach of a commercial contract, Mr. Knox can evaluate the allegations against the relevant contractual language and develop a defense strategy based on the circumstances at hand.
 In some cases, this may involve negotiating a settlement that mitigates the consequences of an inadvertent breach.
 In others, it may involve disputing the allegations in ADR or in court.

 Common Issues in Commercial Contract Disputes